galenseilis/Ciw/docs/Guides/Simulation/results.rst

     >>> sum(waiting_times) / len(waiting_times)
     0.3989747...

-For easier manipulation, use in conjuction with `Pandas <https://pandas.pydata.org/>`_ is recommended, allowing for easier filtering, grouping, and summary statistics calculations.
+For easier manipulation, use in conjunction with `Pandas <https://pandas.pydata.org/>`_ is recommended, allowing for easier filtering, grouping, and summary statistics calculations.
 Lists of data records convert to Pandas data frames smoothly:

     >>> import pandas as pd
     >>> recs_pd = pd.DataFrame(recs)